-The transformation from risk transfer to Risk Sharing is integral to the localisation agenda actors in the design and delivery of aid (Juliet and Croome 2023).
+The transformation from risk transfer to Risk Sharing is integral to the localisation agenda, emphasising the enhanced role, voice, and leadership of local and national actors in the design and delivery of aid (Juliet and Croome 2023).
 The transfer of risk from international to local actors is identified as a representation of an inequitable partnership and stands as an obstacle to the realisation of locally-led humanitarian initiatives (de Geoffroy and Grunewald 2017, 5-6).
 Risk Sharing, in contrast, revolves around co-ownership, where all involved parties actively engage in the equitable allocation of responsibilities for risk management (van Mierop et al. 2020).